 8) Astragalus – can inhibit the coxsackie B virus(10) and Herpes Simplex type 1 (11).

 There are more active compounds but these will start you off.
-The research is not on a large scale but at least there are some sensible options.
+The research is not always on a large scale but at least there are some sensible options.
 It should be remembered that a half of all antibiotics in the UK are prescribed for viruses, for which they simply do not work.
 We are not saying any one of these will stop a Coronavirus infection, but there’s no harm in knowing that research shows here are compounds that attack viruses.

 * * * * * *